 PUBLIC AND STAKEHOLDER CONSULTATON

-A public consultation is ongoing in order to receive feedback from citizens, as well as Programme stakeholders on the relevance of the Policy Objective preliminary identified by the Task Force for ADRION post 2020.
+A public and stakeholders’ consultation was organised in order to receive feedback from citizens, as well as Programme stakeholders on the relevance of the Policy Objective preliminary identified by the Task Force for ADRION post 2020.

-Stakeholders events are also happening in order to raise the discussion on ADRION post-2020 and ease the compilation of the stakeholders survey targeted to experts involved in each specific Priority Objective (PO).
-These informative events are taking place as follows:
+Stakeholders events were also organised in order to raise the discussion on ADRION post-2020 and ease the compilation of the stakeholders survey targeted to experts involved in each specific Priority Objective (PO).
+These informative events took place as follows:

 While we keep supporting the 56 projects running within the current programming period as well as finalising the contracts of the project selected under the 3rd Calls projects , the programming of the post-2020 future will intensify over the course of this year.
 So, stay tuned for updates!